War511/Readthedocs-ILC/sphinx-test-repository/docs/source/index.rst

 Once an option within the drop down is chosen, there will be an button to *choose operation type*.
-Within each operation type, the functionallity differs.
+Within each operation type, the functionality differs.
 *formula*, *status*, *mapper*, *constant*, and *history*.

 .. image:: ../source/_images/criteria_order.jpg